tunckasik/Docker-Terraform-AWS/README.md

     - Deploy a web application container named `webapp` on the `wp-mysql-network` network.
         The webapp service:
         - Use command line to build the image for the webapp.
+        - Deploy a web application named `webapp` using the `kodekloud/simple-webapp-mysql` image.
         - Map port 38080 on the Docker host to port 8080 in the container.
         - Set the `DB_Host` with the value `mysql-db` and `DB_Password` with `db_pass123` environment variables for the web app.
         - Attach `wp-mysql-network` network to the webapp container.